appleternity/phi-chatbot/QUICKSTART.md

 ### Option A: Quick Start - Restore from Backup (RECOMMENDED - 5 minutes)

 This is the fastest way to get started.
-The backup includes schema + 1247 pre-indexed chunks.
+The backup includes schema + pre-indexed chunks.
+Please download the `medical_knowledge-latest.dump` from the shared drive.

 ```bash
 # 1. Start PostgreSQL container